-If your child is expelled, they will be permanently removed from school.
-This means they will not be able to return to that school or any other public school in the state.
+If your child is expelled, the school will permanently remove them.
+It means they will not be able to return to that school or any other public school in the state.
 There are a few exceptions to this rule.

-Therefore, it’s essential to have an attorney by your side who can help you navigate the process and ensure that your child’s rights are protected.
+Therefore, it’s essential to have an attorney who can help you navigate the process and protect your child’s rights.
 You don’t want to risk your child’s future by handling this complex legal matter alone.

 What Does Arizona Law Say About Teacher Authority for Punishment and Suspensions?